socallinuxexpo/scale-network/switch-configuration/README.md

    ... -u &lt;username&gt;
    ```

    to the command line above.
-It may also be useful to add the \'-p\' flag to cause the script to prompt
+It may also be useful to add the '-p' flag to cause the script to prompt
    for the password to use for authentication.

    It is possible that in the future, miniconfig will be made available via a zero-touch provisioning